 The frequency and prevalence of these symptoms are highly variable between studies.
 But overall, the most common symptoms are fatigue, anxiety, sleeping disorders, dyspnea, and chest pain.

 Other complications and conditions can also develop after a coronavirus infection.
-These are usually called “sequalae” and are also included within the spectrum of the post-acute COVID-19 syndrome.
-Sequalae of COVID-19 include:
+These are usually called “sequelae” and are included within the spectrum of the post-acute COVID-19 syndrome.
+Sequelae of COVID-19 include:

 - Venous thrombosis (VTE) and strokes

 - Cerebrovascular disease (conditions that affect blood flow and the blood vessels in the brain)